 Because our operations are conducted primarily through subsidiaries and affiliates, our long-term ability to meet parent company-level corporate obligations is largely dependent on the receipt of dividends or other distributions from our subsidiaries and affiliates.
-A detail of annual dividends we expect to receive from our subsidiaries and affiliates in 2014, based on the number of shares of common stock of these affiliates we own as of March 31, 2014 and their current regular quarterly dividend rate, is presented in the table below.
+A detail of annual dividends we expect to receive from our subsidiaries and affiliates in 2014, based on the number of shares of common stock of these affiliates we own as of June 30, 2014 and their current regular quarterly dividend rate, is presented in the table below.
+In May 2014, Valhi's board of directors reduced its regular quarterly dividend from \$.05 per share to \$.02 per share, effective with its second quarter 2014 dividend.
+The amount shown in the table below for Valhi reflects the \$.05 per share and \$.02 per share dividends we actually received from Valhi in the first and second quarters of 2014, respectively, and \$.02 per share we would expect to receive in each of the third and fourth quarters of 2014.

-Shares held at March 31, 2014 Quarterly Dividend Rate al Expected ividend
+Shares held at June 30, 2014 (in millions) Current Quarterly Dividend Rate Annual Expected Dividend (in millions)

-(in millions) (in millions)

 Kronos 35.2 \$.15 \$ 21.1

 CompX 10.8 .05 2.2

-Valhi 14.4 .05 2.9
+Valhi 14.4 .02 1.6

-Total expected annual dividends \$ 26.2
+Total expected annual dividends \$ 24.9